-Spain’s anti-fraud law tightens cash-payment limits, adds crypto reporting, and, through Verifactu (rules for billing programs so invoices cannot be secretly changed), forces billing systems to create tamper-evident invoice records with a QR code and an optional real-time send to AEAT (Agencia Tributaria, Spain’s Tax Agency).
-It mainly affects businesses that issue invoices with software and are outside SII (Immediate Supply of Information, the real-time VAT books).
-2025 is the preparation year for vendors and companies.
-User obligations start in 2026 with phased dates.
-B2B e-invoicing under Crea y Crece (the law that makes businesses send electronic invoices to other businesses) runs in parallel and is a separate mandate.
+Spain’s anti-fraud law tightens cash-payment limits, adds crypto reporting, and - through Verifactu (rules for billing software so invoices can’t be secretly changed) - forces billing systems to create tamper-evident invoice records with a QR code.
+You can also choose to send these records to AEAT (Agencia Tributaria, Spain’s Tax Agency) in real time.
+It mainly affects businesses that issue invoices with software and are outside SII (Immediate Supply of Information - the real-time VAT books).

 Quick Q&A